yugoo2004/wordpecker-app/README.md

 ## Docker Setup (Recommended)

-For the easiest setup experience, use Docker to run the entire application with MongoDB:
+For the easiest setup experience, use Docker to run the entire application with MongoDB and hot reload for development:

 ### Prerequisites
 - Docker and Docker Compose installed on your system